MichaelAquilina/Some-2D-RPG/README.md

 * Input Extension Methods for quicker development (Currently only for the keyboard)
 * Custom Game Shader interface for easy application of shaders to levels (Like 2D lighting)
 * Support for loading [Tiled](http://www.mapeditor.org/) map files.
 (Current no zlib support - however this is planned)
+* Efficient Collision Detection using a QuadTree implementation (see GIF below)

 Some Future features that i aim to include:
 * Automatic Asset management (Loading/Unloading content when switching between maps and levels)